madergd/weathermap/README.md

 # Code
-Download and create the artifact running mvn clean install from the root project folder.
+Download and create the artifact running mvn install from the root project folder.

 # Running
-Running from withing IntelliJ with jettyrunner or deploy to jetty server http://localhost:8080/weathermap/weather.jsp
+Running from withing IntelliJ with jettyrunner or deploy the artifact to jetty server http://localhost:8080/weathermap/weather.jsp

 # Note